 Pokemon Go and other Niantic games

 Pokemon Go is one of the most addictive games out there.
 You play it in the real world instead of in your home.
 Players catch Pokemon, battle it out for gyms and prestige, hit up Poke Stops for supplies, and walk around the world while they do it.
 Niantic also has Harry Potter: Wizards Unite and Ingress as two very similar real world games by the same developer.
 These games encourage players to go out and do the various game activities.
 The games can get their claws in you pretty good.
 Some people play these games religiously, even in the winter time or in otherwise inclement weather.

 PUBG Mobile or Fortnite

 PUBG Mobile and Fortnite are two of the most popular shooters on console and PC.
 They are quickly gaining similar popularity on mobile.
 Both of these games have very similar core mechanics.
 You drop into a battle zone with a ton of other players.
 The winner is the last one standing.
 Fortnite has some additional crafting mechanics on top of the shooter element.
 Either one will get you there if you want some addicting FPS action.
-PUBG Mobile is available at the button below and Fortnite is available here on Google Play.
+PUBG Mobile is available at the button below.
+Fortnite isn’t available in the Play Store but you can learn how to install it here.
 Call of Duty: Mobile is another excellent and addictive game in this genre.

 Reigns, Reigns: Her Majesty, and Reigns: Game of Thrones

 Price: $2.99 or $3.99 each

 Reigns and Reigns: Her Majesty are two entertaining card games.
 They actually work a little bit like Tinder.
 A card pops up with a scenario and a choice.
 You swipe left or right to choose how to answer the scenario.
 You do it right and succeed or choose wrong and fail.
 It requires a fairly delicate balance.
 You can memorize the answers and succeed that way as well.
 Both games are $2.99 with no additional in-app purchases.
 All the games in the series cost the same or you can play them free with Google Play Pass.

 SEGA Forever games